 In this step, the TerminalLocation resource type described in Table G.2.2-3 shall be used with RETRIEVE operation.

-NOTE: GET operation shall be used for this RETRIEVE operation.
+NOTE: GET operation is used for this RETRIEVE operation.

 The Location Server shall retrieve the location information of the terminal.